infinity0/msg-notes/causal/02-consistency.rst

 m that we acked with am, even though we don't explicitly check if the recipient actually received am, we know at least that if the transport drops am, they would not treat m as fully-acked, i.e. a maybe-unsafe situation would not be presented as safe.
-Further, the way that we handle duplicate packets mentioned above, gives some extra confidence against this particular scenario.
+Further, the way that we handle resent duplicate packets gives some extra confidence in this particular scenario - similar to how TCP's TIME_WAIT state handles FIN resent by the peer, when the ACK to it is dropped.

 A related concept that *does* provide a guarantee for explicit acks, is :ref:`heartbeats <heartbeats>`.
 These can be thought of as automatic explicit